Indian media industry has tremendous scope for growth in all the segments due to rising income and evolving lifestyle.

 India is rapidly emerging as a global creative powerhouse, driven by its talent pool, cultural richness, and technological advancements.
 According to the EY report titled "A Studio Called India", the country's media infrastructure is expanding, with animation and VFX costs in India being 40% to 60% lower than in the West, supported by a workforce of around 2,60,000 skilled professionals.

-Between 2 to 2.5 million digital creators are influencing over Rs.
+As of 2024, between 2 to 2.5 million digital creators are influencing over Rs.
 29,60,300 crore (US$ 350 billion) in annual consumer spending, a number expected to surpass Rs.
 84,58,000 crore (US$ 1 trillion) by CY30.

 In the Union budget of FY26 the Ministry of Information and broadcasting received Rs.
 4,358 crore (US$ 515.5 million).